thisisamatthew/thisisamatthew.github.io/about.md

 permalink: /about/
 ---

 Midwestern mammal.
-I'm an engineering manager for a software company.
-I mostly write about how I use technology, media I think has something interesting to say, and leftist politics.
-I play a lot of Destiny and love riding my bike.
+Professional Software Tester.
+I mostly write about technology, media, and leftist politics.
+I watch a lot of movies.

-This is my home on the internet, but you can find me on [Twitter](https://www.twitter.com/matrocksteady), [Instagram](https://www.instagram.com/matrocksteady), [Letterboxd](https://www.letterboxd.com/matrocksteady), [GoodReads](https://www.goodreads.com/user/show/67383325-matthew), and [Strava](https://www.strava.com/athletes/9408242).
+You can also find me on [Mastodon](https://www.mastodon.social/@thisisamatthew) and [Letterboxd](https://www.letterboxd.com/thisisamatthew).

-If you want to get in touch privately, you can email me at hello@thisisa.blog.
+If you want to get in touch privately, email me at hello@thisisa.blog.